Salt marshes, silts and sand

 The first occurred at the end of the Neolithic Period, sometime after 4700 years ago (BP), and lasted into the Bronze Age, leaving the ‘tidal-flat’ deposits of the Barroway Drove Beds.
 This, the most extensive incursion, brought marine conditions inland almost as far as the current 5 metre contour (5m above current sea level), although different parts of the fenland were affected at different times and there was at least one major retreat of the sea during it, when freshwater conditions existed for long enough for the development of peat in some areas.

 The second occurred in Romano/British times, c 2050 years ago (BP), leaving the deposits of the Terrington Beds, mostly in the north of the county.
-The peat that formed in the freshwater conditions between the two main periods of marine incursion still remains in many areas although much has been eroded, as has most of the Peat that developed in the last couple of thousand years since the last.
+The peat that formed in the freshwater conditions between the two main periods of marine incursion still remains in many areas although much has been eroded, as has most of the Peat that developed in the last couple of thousand years since the last one.

 Roddons north of Littleport